ziparker/PlotJuggler/README.md

 And run it with:

-    rosrun plotjuggler PlotJuggler
+    roslaunch plotjuggler_ros plotjuggler.launch

-Since version 3.x ROS is supported through the plugins that can be found in this repository:
+Since version 3.x, ROS plugins have been moved to a separate repository:

 https://github.com/PlotJuggler/plotjuggler-ros-plugins

-Refer to the instructions in the latter repository if you want to compile it fromn source.
+Refer to the instructions in the this repository if you want to compile PJ and its ROS plugins from source.

-# If you like PlotJuggler...
+# If you like PlotJuggler, support it.

 PlotJuggler required a lot of work to be developed; my goal is to build the most intuitive and powerfull tool to visualize data and timeseries.